francmos/politics-in-covid/dataset/variables.md

 - **GOVERNEMENT TYPE**: divides OECD countries according to different types of government.
 7 are the categories: 1) Parliamentary Monarchy; 2) Parliamentary Republic; 3) Directorial Republic; 4) Semi-presidential Republic; 5) Presidential Republic; 6) Mixed Parliamentary Republic; 7) One-party Socialist Republic.
 **TYPE OF VARIABLE**: **CATEGORICAL VARIABLE**.

 - **POPULATION**: Population (latest available values).
-See https://github.com/owid/covid-19-data/blob/master/scripts/input/un/population_latest.csv for full list of sources.
+See https://github.com/owid/covid-19-data/blob/master/scripts/input/un/population_latest.csv for full list of sources.The population estimates we use to calculate per-capita metrics are based on the last revision of the United Nations World Population Prospects.
+The exact values can be viewed here.
+In a few cases, we use other sources (see column source in the population file) when the figures provided by the UN differ substantially from reliable and more recent national estimates.
+Population estimates for a few subnational locations are taken from national reports, and are stored here.

 **TYPE OF VARIABLE**:**DISCRETE VARIABLE**?

 - **POPULATION DENSITY**: Number of people divided by land area, measured in square kilometers, most recent year available.